 Every CWBA member receives email announcements about all judicial vacancies in Colorado.
 Is there someone you know that you would like to encourage to apply?
 What can you do to support that person?

-Emma Garrison is Staff Counsel at Wheeler Trigg O’Donnell, where she specializes in writing briefs and conducting legal research for complex commercial litigation cases.
-Emma has held many leadership positions in the Colorado legal community over the years, including Chair of the Colorado Bar Association Young Lawyers Division.
+Emma Garrison is an Assistant Attorney General in the Tax Unit of the Colorado Department of Law.
+Emma has held many leadership positions in the Colorado legal community over the years, including Chair of the Colorado Bar Association Young Lawyers Division and Senior Vice-President of the Colorado Bar Association.
 She currently serves on the Colorado & Denver Bar Associations’ Joint Steering Committee on Diversity, Equity, & Inclusivity as part of the working group on Accountability and Measuring.
-This is her fifth year serving on the Board of Directors for the Colorado Women’s Bar Association.
+This is her seventh year serving on the Board of Directors for the Colorado Women’s Bar Association.